About the competition

-Biology Challenge is an online competition which takes place in schools with students supervised by their teachers.
-Questions will be set on the school curriculum but the Biology Challenge will also reward those students whose knowledge of the subject has been increased by reading books and magazines, watching natural history programmes, taking notice of the news media for items of biological interest, and are generally aware of our natural flora and fauna.
+Biology Challenge stimulates students’ curiosity for the natural world and encourages them to take an interest in biology outside of school.
+Questions will be set on the school curriculum, but the competition will also reward those students whose knowledge of the subject has been increased by reading books and magazines, watching natural history programmes, taking notice of the news media for items of biological interest, and are generally aware of our natural flora and fauna.